-- The 10.5″ plastic Focus Display Ruler offers a choice of graphics display patterns on both sides (black with white numerals and white with black numerals) and is situated along the focus target at a 20º angle for optimized depth of field display.
+- The 10.5″ plastic Focus Display Ruler offers a choice of graphics display patterns on both sides (black with white numerals and white with black numerals) and is situated along with the focus target at a 20º angle for an optimized depth of field display.

 - True Parallel Alignment is the basis that provides visual verification of perfect camera positioning during AF calibration.
 The orientation of your camera is essential for accurate analysis and adjustment of the camera’s auto-focus systems.

 - The MkII system disassembles easily for storage and travel.